smashley-eakland/who-wants-shots/README.md

  * household_children - Number of children in household, responses range 0 to 3.
  * employment_industry - Industry respondent is employed in.
 Values are represented as random, encoded character strings.
  * employment_occupation - Occupation of respondent.
 Values are represented as random, encoded character strings.
- * h1n1_vaccine - Target Variable for H1N1 predictive analysis
+ * h1n1_vaccine - Target Variable for H1N1 predictive analysis (Omitted from this Seasonal Flu Analysis.)
  * seasonal_vaccine - Target Variable for seasonal flu predictive analysis

 # Data Analysis and Preparation